jinscript/CarND-LaneLines-P1/README.md

     4. average all remaining lines and generate the final line

+    5. do not produce the final line if no lines pass previous steps.

 Repeat the same step for right lane with 0.7 as the heuristic for slope.

 Final results: